New Life (Monica album): Background and recording

 Monica released her sixth studio album, Still Standing, in 2010.
 Chronicled by her BET reality series of the same name which was aired between October 2009 and January 2010, the album marked her third album on J Records following the renewal of her contract in October 2007.
 Released to critical and commercial success, it debuted at number two on the US Billboard 200 chart, selling 184,000 in its first week, and reached the top of the Top R&B/Hip-Hop Albums chart.
 The same year, Still Standing was certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies in the United States and has sold 474,000 copies to date.
-The album, also garnered a Grammy Award nomination for Best R&B Album.
+The album also garnered a Grammy Award nomination for Best R&B Album.
 Her biggest commercial success, the album was viewed as a humble comeback from Monica.

-Monica began recording the album during the third quarter of 2010 — just weeks after the release of Still Standing.
-She recorded several songs in Los Angeles with longtime collaborator, producer and cousin Polow da Don, who was consulted to executive producing the effort.
-Together, she and Polow worked on what was expected to be the bulk of the album as she envisioned to create the "meat" of the album's center with him.
-Monica hoped that as with Still Standing, determining an album title would help finding a direction on the project, and she intended to finish the album by mid-2011.
-As with previous albums, the singer reteamed with frequent contributors such as Bryan-Michael Cox, Missy Elliott, Jazmine Sullivan, and Cainon Lamb but also worked with a group of several new of musicians, songwriters, and producers.
+Monica began recording the album during the third quarter of 2010 – just weeks after the release of Still Standing.
+She recorded several songs in Los Angeles with longtime collaborator, producer, and cousin Polow da Don, who was consulted to executive produce the effort.
+Together, she and Polow worked on what was expected to be the bulk of the album as she envisioned creating the "meat" of the album's center with him.
+Monica hoped that as with Still Standing, determining an album title would help find a direction for the project, and she intended to finish the album by mid-2011.
+As with previous albums, the singer reteamed with frequent contributors such as Bryan-Michael Cox, Missy Elliott, Jazmine Sullivan, and Cainon Lamb but also worked with a group of several new musicians, songwriters, and producers.
 It was however not until January 2012 that she recorded with other producers apart from Polow, when she entered studio sessions with Pop & Oak and D. Smith to record "Catch Me" and "Time to Move On".